Mário de Andrade: Macunaíma

 Even as Macunaíma changed the nature of Brazilian literature in an instant—Albuquerque calls it "the cornerstone text of Brazilian Modernism"—the inner conflict in the novel was a strong part of its influence.
 Modernismo, as Andrade depicted it, was formally tied to the innovations of recent European literature and based on the productive meeting of cultural forces in Brazil's diverse population; but it was fiercely nationalistic, based in large part on distinguishing Brazil's culture from the world and on documenting the damage caused by the lingering effects of colonial rule.
 At the same time, the complex inner life of its hero suggests themes little explored in earlier Brazilian literature, which critics have taken to refer back to Andrade himself.
 While Macunaíma is not autobiographical in the strict sense, it clearly reflects and refracts Andrade's own life.
 Andrade was a mulatto; his parents were landowners but were in no sense a part of Brazil's Portuguese pseudo-aristocracy.
 Some critics have paralleled Andrade's race and family background to the interaction between categories of his character Macunaíma.
 Macunaíma's body itself is a composite: his skin is darker than that of his fellow tribesmen, and at one point in the novel, he has an adult's body and a child's head.
 He himself is a wanderer, never belonging to any one place.

 Other critics have argued for similar analogues between Andrade's sexuality and Macunaíma's complex status.
-Though Andrade was not openly gay, and there is no direct evidence of his sexual practices, many of Andrade's friends have reported after his death that he was clearly interested in men (the subject is only reluctantly discussed in Brazil).
+Though Andrade was not openly homosexual, and there is no direct evidence of his sexual practices, many of his friends have reported after his death that he was clearly interested in men (the subject is only reluctantly discussed in Brazil).
 It was over a pseudonymous accusation of effeminacy that Andrade broke with Oswald de Andrade in 1929.
 Macunaíma prefers women, but his constant state of belonging and not belonging is associated with sex.
 The character is sexually precocious, starting his romantic adventures at the age of six, and his particular form of eroticism seems always to lead to destruction of one kind or another.